Wamuyu Gakuru

-Wamuyu Gakuru, also known as Cinda Reri, was a Kenyan freedom fighter involved with the Mau Mau rebellion against British colonial forces.
+Wamūyū Gakuru, also known as Cinda Reri, was a Kenyan freedom fighter involved with the Mau Mau rebellion against British colonial forces.

 Early life

-Anna Wamuyu Kabubi was born in 1934.
+Anna Wamūyū Kabubi was born in 1934.
 She was raised by Mundu Gakuru and Thigia Gakuru in a village in Kariuthi, at the foothills of Mt.
 Kenya.
 Her father was a subsistence farmer while her mother was a homemaker in the Kenya Colony governed by the Colonial British Empire in Kenya.
 Gakuru attended Goramo Private School and was 16 when she was introduced to the Gakaara Wa Wanjau anti-colonial political movement.
-Gakuru left school to join the Mau Mau movement when she heard news of an impending forced relocation of Kenyan citizens by the British.

 Historical background

 The Mau Mau insurgency was a response to British colonial rule in Kenya since the 19th century.
 The Kikuya ethnic group opposed the construction of a railroad into Uganda through its territories.
 The British met the Kikuya resistance with force, carrying out executions and enforcing brutal measures to put down the uprising.

 The resulting rebels were labelled Mau Mau by the British forces, lending its name to the movement.
 It consisted of involvement from the Kikuyu, Embu, and Meru ethnic groups in Kenya.
 Entry to the movement was through an oath-taking ceremony.

-The Mau Mau visit to the Kenya African Union (KAU) in 1948 marked the turn to violent rebellion.
-The KAU promoted a militant approach rather than a constitutional one.
-The activists began to force people into the oathing ceremonies using threats and intimidation.
-The Kenyan freedom struggle escalated into a larger conflict in 1952 because of an increase in British troops.
-British soldiers rounded up Kenyans suspected of being members of, or supporting, the Mau Mau movement.